20 Animals That Eat Chickens

 by docentjoyce is licensed under CC BY 2.0

-Bobcats, medium-sized wildcats native to North America, is also one of our list of animals that eat chickens.
+Bobcats, medium-sized wildcats native to North America, are also on our list of animals that eat chickens.

 While they are unlikely to attack a secure coop in close proximity to human habitation, free-ranging chickens in remote areas may be at risk.